-So many things can go wrong at this point, and as an employer (or a recruiter for that matter!) you need to be aware of these and also be aware of what you can do to prevent the whole process from going pear shaped at such a critical stage.
+So many things can go wrong at this point, and as an employer (or a recruiter for that matter!) you need to be aware of these and also be aware of what you can do to prevent the whole process from falling apart at such a critical stage.

 You’ll never be accused of over-communicating.
 No candidate will turn a job offer down because you were in touch with them too frequently during the process.

+Make the offer via email.
 If you can, it’s always a good idea to make a verbal offer first.
-Ideally meet with them in person – or at the very least call the candidate.
+Ideally, meet with the candidate in person – or at the very least call them.
 Be excited for them, and let them know how keen you are to have them come on board.

-Talk through the role and core responsibilities again, be clear on the salary you would like to offer them and when you’d like them to start.
+Talk through the role and core responsibilities again, and be clear on the salary you would like to offer them and on when you’d like them to start.

-Believe it or not candidates like continuity.
+Get someone else to send the offer out on your behalf.
+Believe it or not, candidates like continuity.
 So if you want to derail your star candidate, just ask another random team member to email the contract out on your behalf.

-For example if the commencing salary is different to their post-probation salary, make sure you cover that off during the interview.
+For example, if the commencing salary is different from their post-probation salary, make sure you cover that during the interview.
 Or when you first discuss salary with the candidate, you must clarify whether it’s a salary package inclusive of benefits or a base salary plus benefits.